 |GL16||Global||4-bit||Medium||480||Text on white background|

-|A2||Local||1-bit||Medium||120||Fast page scroll at low contrast|
+|A2||Local||1-bit||Medium||120||Fast page scrolling at low contrast|

-|DU4||Local||4-bit to 2-bit||Medium||290||Antialiased text on touch menu|
+|DU4||Local||4-bit to 2-bit||Medium||290||Anti-alias text in menus on touch screens|

 Animation on e-paper?

 The next two modes can be described as interactive.
 Mode Animation is a flashless mode that can be used for frequent and fast content changes, as well as simple animations.
 Image quality and ghosting have been reduced, and response times are faster – 120 ms at 25°C. It is worth noting that currently Animation mode can only be used with black&white graphics.

 Grayscale transitions are supported by DU4 mode, which is also flashless and somewhat resembles Direct Update, described above.
 In this case, each pixel in the 16-degree gray scale is changed to a pixel in the 4-degree gray scale (0-black, 5, 10, 15-white).
 This combination of fast response time and grayscale preservation works well for anti-aliased text on restaurant menus, for example.